Your doctor may ask you to get one in order to look for and treat problems with your blood vessels.

 After the MRA

 When you are done, the technologist will return to the exam room and slide you out of the scanner.
-He will remove the IV if you had dye for your test.
+They will remove the IV if you had dye for your test.

 Unless you had medicine to help you relax, you can usually get back to your normal activities.
 If you had the medication then you may need to rest.
 You won’t be able to drive until it wears off.